Karenponomarev42450/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.

 This quote reminds us that while optimizing code for efficiency is important, it shouldn't be done prematurely or without careful consideration.
 Often, optimizing too early can lead to more complex and harder-to-maintain code, as well as potentially introducing bugs.
 Instead, it's better to write clear and simple code first, and then optimize only when necessary, based on profiling and measurement of performance bottlenecks.

+# 2023-12-13
+- Today's programming wisdom is to prioritize writing readable and maintainable code over clever or complex solutions.
+It is essential to remember that code is read far more often than it is written, and future developers (including your future self) will thank you for clear and concise code.
+Additionally, adhering to coding standards and best practices can greatly improve code quality and reduce errors.
+Finally, always keep in mind the importance of testing and debugging to ensure your code functions as intended.